-Tea Cake walks Janie home again, and this time ends up sitting with her on the porch – something Janie didn’t allow any of her other suitors to do.
-The end up chatting the night away and eating pound cake and drinking lemonade (freshly squeezed by Tea Cake).
+Tea Cake walks Janie home again and this time ends up sitting with her on the porch—something Janie didn’t allow any of her other suitors to do.
+They end up chatting the night away and eating pound cake and drinking lemonade (freshly squeezed by Tea Cake).

 The next day in the store, Hezekiah warns Janie that she shouldn’t be walking with Tea Cake at night.
 Janie asks if Tea Cake is a bad guy or a thief…or married.
 It seems that Hezekiah’s objection is that Tea Cake never has any money, so he has no place cozying up to a rich widow.

-He compliments her aspects – hair, lips, eyes.
-But she points out that he’s probably said the same things to other women, which he says is true.
+He compliments her aspects—hair, lips, eyes.
+She points out that he’s probably said the same things to other women, which he says is true.

-So Janie says she’s going to go to bed.
-But Tea Cake knows she’s just trying to get rid of him because she’s worried he’s "uh rounder and uh pimp."
+Janie says she’s going to go to bed.
+Tea Cake knows she’s just trying to get rid of him because she’s worried he’s "uh rounder and uh pimp."
 He’s pretty perceptive.

 At this point, Janie walks away from him.
 Tea Cake all but admits he is in love with her.